 - A. There shall be four ranks of Librarian:

 - 1. Librarian I

 - 2. Librarian II

 - 3. Librarian III

 - 4. Librarian IV

-- B. Promotion of Librarians:
+B. Promotion of Librarians:

-- 1. The term promotion designates the transition from Librarian I to Librarian II; from Librarian II to Librarian III; and from Librarian III to Librarian IV.

-- 2. Professional Librarians may apply for promotion by forwarding a request to the Chief Librarian.
-Such requests, and all accompanying documentation, must be received by the Chief Librarian, not later than October 1 for consideration for promotion with effect from the beginning of the next academic year (September 1).

-3. The Chief Librarian shall ensure that a Library Promotion Committee is established by December 1 to consider requests for promotion.
+- 1. The term promotion designates the transition from Librarian I to Librarian II; from Librarian II to Librarian III; and from Librarian III to Librarian IV. - 2.
+Professional Librarians may apply for promotion by forwarding a request to the Chief Librarian.
+Such requests, and all accompanying documentation, must be received by the Chief Librarian, not later than October 1 for consideration for promotion with effect from the beginning of the next academic year (September 1). - 3.
+The Chief Librarian shall ensure that a Library Promotion Committee is established by May 31to consider requests for promotion.
+The term shall start on September 1 and end on August 31.
+The Chair of the LPC shall forward the composition of the committee to the Vice-Provost, Faculty Affairs and the Association.